kredati/cin301y22/online_learning/2020-03-25-phenomenology_and_description.md

 These positions--advocating for description & phenomenology--are, in important ways, consonant with the project of aesthetic criticism in Cavell.
 The primary activity that Cavell & Sontag & Sobchack want us to engage in is: describe an experience so fully that your reader can share in it.

 So, let's take these positions in turn: what they don't like about interpretation/suspicion/paranoia, and what they propose in their stead.

+### Susan Sontag: Against Interpretation
+This is one of the more important essays written in American aesthetic theory.
+It is of a piece with "Notes on Camp," which you'll remember from September.
+Sontag was queer, if closeted, and her gloss on camp's sensibility of attending to the artifice of things, or of things as artifice, is an iteration of a more general project of attending more closely to the surfaces of things--and of art.

+The most important slogan here is: "In place of a hermeneutics we need an erotics of art" (14).
+By this she means: a critical practice that does not search for meaning, but rather intensifies the sensuous impact of the work of art as much as possible.

+This slogan immediately follows a passage that pulls everything in this essay together: "What is important right now is to recover our senses.
+We must learn to to _see_ more, to _hear_ more, to _feel_ more....
+The function of criticism is to show _how it is what it is_, even _that it is what it is_, rather than to show _what it means_" (14).

+The idea here is that Sontag is calling for a critical practice that searches not for the meaning of the work, but for a way to express the _feeling_ the work gives.
+We could call the target the sensuous or erotic impact of the work.

+Think here about the ways in which _I Am Love_ makes literal erotic sensual intensification continuous with other forms of sensuality: the taste of food, the contact between bodies, the beauty of architecture.

+Sontag doesn't call it this, but for our purposes: the critical practice Sontag calls for is a kind of _description_.

+Sontag's distaste for interpretation isn't a rejection of meaning, quite.
+Certainly not a reject of meaning for all people at all times in front of all works of art.
+Rather, for her, we have (already in 1964!) gotten too comfortable with interpretation, of substituting our experience of an encounter with a work of art, with an elaboration of the meaning of a work.
+Interpretation takes us away from from the work; interpretation is "the revenge of the intellect upon the world" (7)--and the work.
+Intellect stands itself up as the only faculty capable of really reckoning with the world.

+So Sontag doesn't deny that there are works of art that call out for interpretation, that invite the discovery or elaboration of a hidden meaning.
+She thinks those works aren't vital, or important.
+And she doesn't deny that interpretation can be profitably practiced on many works of art (although abstract work--like Barnett Newman's paintings or John Whitney's films--pretty successfully resist meaning).

+Instead, she's making a local value judgment: we moderns suffer from the hypertrophe of the intellect.
+We do too much interpretation, and not enough _feeling_.
+The critic's task, now, should be to inflame feeling, to elaborate and intensify our capacity to come alive to the sensuous intensity of the world.

+In other words, to follow in Tilda Swinton's footsteps in _I Am Love_.